Seven things to look for in a bike for commuting

 When looking at a bike geometry chart, ‘stack’ is the metric to look at for determining how high the front end is going to be.
 A good benchmark for a heads-up position is around 611mm in a size L.

 However, an adjustable stem or steerer tube extender can achieve the same effect of raising the handlebars.
+These are a good option if you're converting an existing bike into your daily commuter and require a higher front end.

 When the time of arrival is paramount, the dependability of a robust tyre is a far more valuable commodity.